TnTech-ECE/S25_Team3_MyCapstoneProject/Conceptual_Design.md

 Below the state regulations, there are no specific Putnam County UAS ordinances.
 However, TTU Police, who will use and enforce the drone tracking system, must consider safety regulations.
 Ultimately, it is up to TTU Police to understand the regulations, determine what is permissible on campus, and handle any violations accordingly.

-#### The project is constrained by the legal standards of the United States of America, the State of Tennessee, and Tennessee Tech.
-These are the guidelines with which this team will adhere to remain in compliance with the law.

 Standards regarding Unmanned Aerial Systems: